assembler-institute/ETL-Episode_I/README.md

 # ETL-Episode_I

-To follow the second video, you will have to set up your workspace!
+You can follow the second video with "1-Data_Extraction.ipynb".

+First of all you will have to set up your workspace!

-Inside a folder called "Entorno" (Or wherever you would like to put it), create the following foders:
+Inside a folder called "Entorno" (or wherever you would like to put it), create the following foders:

 - "raw": where you will put the main Notook .ipynb to follow the LiveCoding.